-Grandparents also need to have a Home Fire Escape Plan for their home and they should have a diagram of the plan posted on the refrigerator of their home when children are present (with or without their parents).
+Grandparents also need to have a Home Fire Escape Plan for their home and they should have a diagram of the plan posted on the refrigerator (which is fitted with LG Refrigerator Filters) of their home when children are present (with or without their parents).

 Make a Home Fire Escape Plan

 It is important to have a plan when there are children in your home.
-Children sometimes need help getting out of the house.
+Children sometimes need help getting out of the house (browse this site to set up the best insulation for your home that is escape-proof in the times of emergency).
 They may not know how to escape or what to do unless an adult shows them.

 - Have a plan for young children who cannot get outside by themselves.
 You will need to wake babies and very young children and help them get out.
 In your plan, talk about who will help each child get out safely.

 - It is important to find two ways out of every room in your home, for when one exit is blocked or dangerous to use.